Bonnie, owner and head instructor/trainer provides professional dog services in Surrey, B.C.

 As an educator for 34 years with the Surrey School District, she is a skilled presenter with a passion for teaching.

-Her spare time is spent with family, friends and three dogs:
+Her spare time is spent with family, friends and two dogs:

 Graduate of the Academy for Dog Trainers, known as "The Harvard of Dog Training."
 August 2017.